nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Add your first customer and order

-In this tutorial, you will learn how to add your first customer _Lyndon Edwards_ and his order which is 2 of his favourite _Banana Cake_.
+In this tutorial, you will learn how to add your first customer _Lyndon Edwards_ and his order of 2 of his favourite _Banana Cake_.
 Finally, you will learn to remove a customer and observe that **all orders belonging to a customer will be removed as well**.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**